ArkUmbra/java-file-server/README.md

 ```

 # Run tests
-Run the unit tests for the application
+Run the unit tests for the application.

 ```
 ./gradlew clean test jacocoTestReport printTestCoverage
 ```

+In particular, see EndToEndTest.java for integration-style testing with multiple clients.